 Our server, Jeremiah, even took my raw onions back to the chef and upon my request had them grilled for me.
 I have no idea what the chef did but they were the BEST grilled onions, ever!
 The lobby/lounge bar and restaurant were hopping on this Friday, so it was the perfect place to enjoy some food, wine, and good music.

-In general, the service at the hotel was warm, friendly, helpful, and the staff seemed happy to be working at the Park Hyatt.
+The service at the Park Hyatt Aviara is excellent.
+The people and service at the hotel were warm, friendly, super helpful, and the staff seemed happy to be working at the Park Hyatt.
 I always like to ask how long staff has been at a property and how long they’ve worked for Hyatt.
 This group varied quite a lot and had been here anywhere from five years years to a few months.
 Many had worked at Hyatt properties before and one came from the Ritz Carlton chain.

 What To Do While Staying At The Hotel